realokun/aws/observability/log correlation/README.md

 By correlating the log entries produced by these services, we are able to track the request propagation roundtrip.
 It is especially important for the steps 4, 5, and 6 that are the most likely sources of the application errors.

-# Solution
+## Solution

 1. The CloudFront distribution uses a JavaScript [function](generate_header_x-correlation-id.js), to inject a custom HTTP header `x-correlation-id` with UUID value.
-This value will be used as a log correlation ID by the downstream services.
+This value will be used as a Log Correlation ID by the downstream services.
 2. The custom header `x-correlation-id` passes through the Application Load Balancer without any changes.
-3. The EC2-based Java application extracts the value of the received `x-correlation-id` header to prefix every log entry it produces as can be seen in [CorrelatingLogger.java](https://github.com/realokun/aws/blob/master/application/ProductCatalogUI/src/main/java/com/aws/vokunev/prodcatalog/util/CorrelatingLogger.java).
+3. The EC2-based Java application extracts the value of the received `x-correlation-id` header to prefix every log entry it produces with [CorrelatingLogger.java](https://github.com/realokun/aws/blob/master/application/ProductCatalogUI/src/main/java/com/aws/vokunev/prodcatalog/util/CorrelatingLogger.java).
+4. The application logs get shipped to the Cloud Watch log group `/Application/ProductCatalog/appplication` by the Cloud Watch agent installed on the EC2 instance.
+This manual explains all the required configuration steps.
-4. When making REST API request for the application data, the Java application copies the value of the log correlation ID into the standard AWS HTTP header `x-amzn-requestid` as can be seen in [ApiAccessor.java](https://github.com/realokun/aws/blob/master/application/ProductCatalogUI/src/main/java/com/aws/vokunev/prodcatalog/dao/ApiAccessor.java).
+5. When making REST API request for the application data with [ApiAccessor.java](https://github.com/realokun/aws/blob/master/application/ProductCatalogUI/src/main/java/com/aws/vokunev/prodcatalog/dao/ApiAccessor.java), the application copies the value of the Log Correlation ID into the standard AWS HTTP header `x-amzn-requestid`.
-5. API Gateway uses the value of `x-amzn-requestid` header to prefix the execution log entries, as documented in [CloudWatch log formats for API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html).
+6. API Gateway uses the value of the received `x-amzn-requestid` header to prefix the execution log entries, as documented in [CloudWatch log formats for API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html).
-6. API Gateway uses the Integration Request [mapping template](api_gateway_transformation_template.json) to pass the value of the log correlation ID as part of the event payload to downstream Lambda function.
+7. API Gateway uses the Integration Request [mapping template](api_gateway_transformation_template.json) to pass the value of the Log Correlation ID as part of the event payload to downstream Lambda function.
+8. The [Lambda function](lambda_get_product.py) uses the received value of the Log Correlation ID to prefix every log entry it produces.